 For the LORD takes pleasure in His people; He will beautify the afflicted ones with salvation.
 (Psalm 149:4)

 This psalm teaches that God does delight in his people, he takes pleasure in them and that he beautifies them with salvation.
 God did this very thing, he came and beautified his bride with his righteousness.
 Jesus made his bride beautiful because of his gift of redemption.
 Now we cannot say we are pleasing in a vacuum just as I would not say I made my wife Kimberly beautiful because of her distance to me.
 Only God has the power to cleanse and make beauty from ashes and this is the very thing he did.

-This is not simply Israel because remember John teaches that each of us have been grafted into the promise though Christ.
+This is not simply Israel because, remember, John teaches that each of us has been grafted into the promise through Christ.
 We are part of the people of God.
 We can know we are pleasing to God as much as Flanders knows he is pleasing to God.

 So are we pleasing to God?
 Yes, but for you to believe that perhaps you might need to pray and talk with God about it and do some heart examination.
 Be encouraged.